servicepartnerone/spo-mid-fr-dev-test/README.md

 ## Create a photo gallery application

-The aim of this exercise is to create a photo gallery application using React & Redux.
+The aim of this exercise is to create a photo gallery application using React (React Native for mobile) & Redux.
 You can use 'npm mock-json-server' to mock the server data and do the proper API calles.
 You need to use *REST API* to get the data.

 You should take no more than 4h to complete this task.